strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 So we propose that the existing limiting method should be incompatible with cluster sourced volumes.

 Instead, we propose introducing new limit types applied on a per-volume basis.
 Meaning that there is a single value for each limit which we test against each volume. i.e. we do not support limiting based on a specific volume.

-We retain the existing concept of a soft limit (where throttling begins) and a hard limit (where we effectively stop message production) for all limit types.

-The only requirement is a single hard-limit configuration, if no soft-limit is configured we will infer that soft-limit==hard-limit.

-The different limit types can be combined, so you could combine an availableBytesBelow soft limit with a availableRatioBelow hard limit.
+When that limit is exceeded we effectively stop messages being produced.

+If the plugin is configured to use a cluster volume source, we also require one limit to be configured.

-Defining multiple soft limits or multiple hard limits would be an invalid state.
+Defining multiple limit types would be an invalid state.

 The limits we want are:
 1. throttle if [availableBytes](#volume) is less-than-or-equal-to some threshold for any volume
 2. throttle if the [availableRatio](#volume) is less-than-or-equal-to some threshold for any volume

-For example, to configure a soft limit when availableBytes is below 5GB and hard limit when availableBytes is below 1GB:
+For example, to configure a limit when availableBytes is below 1GB:
-- `client.quota.callback.static.storage.perVolumeLimit.availableBytesBelow.soft=5000000000`
-- `client.quota.callback.static.storage.perVolumeLimit.availableBytesBelow.hard=1000000000`
+- `client.quota.callback.static.storage.perVolumeLimit.availableBytesBelow=1000000000`

-Another example, to configure a soft limit when availableRatio is below 0.05 (5%) and hard limit when availableRatio is below 0.01 (1%):
+Another example, to configure a limit when availableRatio is below 0.01 (1%):
-- `client.quota.callback.static.storage.perVolumeLimit.availableRatioBelow.soft=0.05`
-- `client.quota.callback.static.storage.perVolumeLimit.availableRatioBelow.hard=0.01`

-Or mixing the two types, which is also valid to soft limit at 0.05 (5%) availableRatio and hard limit at 1GB availableBytes:
-- `client.quota.callback.static.storage.perVolumeLimit.availableRatioBelow.soft=0.05`
-- `client.quota.callback.static.storage.perVolumeLimit.availableBytesBelow.hard=1000000000`
+- `client.quota.callback.static.storage.perVolumeLimit.availableRatioBelow=0.01`

-Defining more than one hard or soft limit is **invalid**, for example the below is disallowed:
+Defining more than one limit is **invalid**, for example the below is disallowed:
-- `client.quota.callback.static.storage.perVolumeLimit.availableRatioBelow.hard=0.05`
+- `client.quota.callback.static.storage.perVolumeLimit.availableRatioBelow=0.05`
-- `client.quota.callback.static.storage.perVolumeLimit.availableBytesBelow.hard=5000000000`
+- `client.quota.callback.static.storage.perVolumeLimit.availableBytesBelow=5000000000`

 #### Throttle Factor Fallback